 No two personal injury cases are alike.
 Cases resulting from similar accidents can have wildly different values.
 Your case’s value will depend on the circumstances of your accident, the severity of your injuries, the extent of your financial losses, and the insurance coverage available for the accident.

 Your level of fault for the accident can also reduce your damages or, in some cases, eliminate your right to recover compensation.
-For more information, speak to an Augusta personal injury lawyer at Hawk Law Group.
+For more information, speak to an Augusta injury lawyer at Hawk Law Group.

 Personal injury victims are typically entitled to economic and non-economic damages to compensate for losses after an accident.